-The Swiss watchmaking house Jaquet Droz is not the first (and possibly not the last) manufacturer to implement minerals (as well as other ‘low-tech’ materials like, say, wood) in design of their timekeepers.
-However, their Grande Seconde series of dress watches seems to gain the most from this beautiful mix of inexpensive, yet highly decorative stones that serve as dials, and precious, finely polished rose gold body and parts.
-Meet the new Jaquet Droz Grande Seconde Minerals automatic watch.
+The Swiss watchmaking house Jaquet Droz is not the first (and possibly not the last) manufacturer to implement minerals (as well as other ‘low-tech’ materials like, say, wood) in the design of their timekeepers.
+However, their dressy Grande Seconde series gains the most from this beautiful mix of inexpensive, yet highly decorative stones that serve as dials, and precious, finely polished rose gold body and parts.
+Meet the new Jaquet Droz Grande Seconde Minerals.

 Currently, Jaquet Droz offers the new model in as many as five versions that have their dials crafted from astorite, red moss agathe, jadeite, beautiful lapis lazuli (ref.
 J003033363) and masculine bronzite (ref.
 J003033357).

 While the first four of this list feature their off-centered sub-dials decorated with white mother-of-pearl inlays, the last comes with an even more attractive opaline silvered sub-dial, which is nicely accented with three blued screws and three steel hands, also blued.